-Secretary of Defense Environmental Award Category Environmental Excellence in Weapon System Acquisition - Team
+Secretary of Defense Environmental Award Category Environmental Excellence in Weapon System Acquisition - Small Program

-Individual: Presented to any team that is part of acquisition program of record consisting of two or more persons which has (1) established an environment, safety and occupational health (ESOH) effort to identify ESOH risks, document those risks, and mitigate the associated risks through systems engineering for one or more systems acquisition programs, and/or (2) established a partnership with the system's end users to fully address long-lead NEPA compliance requirements before the system is delivered.
-One or more, but not all, of the team members may be contractor employees; the other team members must be DoD civilian employees or members of the U.S. Armed Forces.
-Winners will receive a trophy and a Secretary of Defense certificate.
+Individual: Presented to any individual /team that is part of an Acquisition Category (ACAT) II or III (or IV as applicable) acquisition program of record.
+The individual/team has (1) established an environment, safety and occupational health (ESOH) effort to identify ESOH risks, document those risks, and mitigate the associated risks through systems engineering for one or more systems acquisition programs, and they have (2) established a partnership with the system's end users to fully address long-lead National Environmental Policy Act (NEPA)/Executive Order (EO) 12114 compliance requirements before the system is delivered.
+If nominated for an individual award, the nominee must be a DoD civilian employee or member of the U.S. Armed Forces.
+If nominated for a team award, one or more, but not all, of the members of the team may be contractor employees; the other team members must be DoD civilian employees or members of the U.S. Armed Forces.
+Winner will receive a trophy and a Secretary of Defense certificate.
 Honorable mentions will receive a Secretary of Defense certificate.

-Background: List the team name and each team member's name, title or position, and employing organization.
+Background: List the individual's, or each team member's name, title or position, and employing organization.

-Position Description: Provide a summary of each team member's major duties and responsibilities during the achievement period.
+Position Description: Provide a summary of the nominee's major duties and responsibilities during the achievement period.

-Awards and Services: List and describe program related awards and other special recognition given to each team member during the preceding two fiscal years, inclusive of the award fiscal year.
+Awards and Services: List and describe program related awards and other special recognition given to the nominee during the preceding two fiscal years, inclusive of the award fiscal year.
 Describe related professional achievements, including community service work and participation in ESOH related professional organizations.

-Accomplishments: Describe the most outstanding ESOH related accomplishments of the team during the achievement period.
+Accomplishments: Describe the most outstanding ESOH related accomplishments of the nominee during the achievement period.
 Examples of accomplishments can be found at Tab F2.